William Archer (critic): Life and career

 In 1881, Archer met Frances Elizabeth Trickett (1855–1929), the youngest of the eight children of John Trickett, a retired engineer.
-They married in October 1884; the following year they had their only child, Tom (1885–1918), who was killed in action in the First World War.
+They married in October 1884; the next year they had their only child, Tom (1885–1918), who was killed in action in the First World War.
 The marriage was enduring and companionable, although Archer began a relationship in 1891, which lasted for the rest of his life, with the actress Elizabeth Robins.

 In 1897, Archer, along with Robins, Henry William Massingham, and Alfred Sutro, formed the Provisional Committee to organise an association to produce plays they considered to be of high literary merit, such as Ibsen's.
-The association was called the "New Century Theatre" but was a disappointment by 1899, although it continued until at least 1904.
-In 1899, a more successful association, called the Stage Society, was formed to replace it.
+The association was named the "New Century Theatre" but was a disappointment by 1899, although it continued until at least 1904.
+In 1899, a more successful association, named the Stage Society, was formed to replace it.

 Archer was an early friend of George Bernard Shaw, and arranged for his plays to be translated into German.
-An attempted collaboration on a play foundered, although Shaw later turned their joint ideas into his early work, Widower's Houses.
-Through Archer's influence Shaw obtained the post of art critic to The World, before becoming its music critic.
+An attempted collaboration on a play failed, although Shaw later used their joint ideas for his early work, Widower's Houses.
+By Archer's influence Shaw obtained the post of art critic to the periodical The World, before becoming its music critic.
 A biographer, J. P. Wearing, says of their relationship:

 During the First World War, Archer worked for the official War Propaganda Bureau.
 After the war, he achieved financial success with his play The Green Goddess, produced by Winthrop Ames at the Booth Theatre in New York City in 1921.
-It was a melodrama, and a popular success, although, he admitted, of much less importance to the art of the drama than his critical work.
+It was a melodrama, and a popular success, although, he admitted, of much less importance for the art of the drama than his critical work.